DianZzzz/DianZzzz.github.io/_pages/reference.md

 # References

-Greatly appreciate all the tools and information online that help me build this website and assist me in my learning journey :heart:
+Greatly appreciate all the tools and knowledge generously shared online that help me build this website and assist me in my learning journey :heart:

 ## Building this site